robocomp/robocomp/README.md

     make
     src/keyboardrobotcontroller.py etc/config

-and use the arrow keys to navigate the robot, the space bar to stop it an 'q' to exit.
+and use the arrow keys to navigate the robot, the space bar to stop it and 'q' to exit.

 Note 1: You must have your simulator running in a terminal and only then you can run a component in another terminal.
 You will get an error message if you run the above component without having RCIS already running.